ROCstudios/Turtwig-Dance-Recognition/DETECT_DANCE_V1.md

+Asks from Imigon team:

+- [ ] Dictionary of dances with body angles outlined.
+What angle percentages for most common poses?
+- [ ] More detailed explanantion of the connection between tempo and pose.

 ## Defining poses in static images

 In order to define dance in motion we must define dance in a static state.
 This means identifying the various body parts.